Skip to content Skip to navigation

 CATEGORY 2 – Uniforms or Equipment

-Grants of up to $1,000 per team, club and association and up to $250 per individual to purchase sporting uniforms and/or equipment.
+Grants of up to $1,000 per team and up to $250 per individual, with a maximum total of $6,000, are available to eligible applicants, for the purchase sporting uniforms and/or equipment.

 Eligible organisations can apply for up to 10 separate teams or individuals under one application.